yohan-jun/SSL-QALAS/README.md

 python train_qalas.py --data_path matlab/h5_data --check_val_every_n_epoch 4
 ```

+Note: some of the variables (e.g., turbo factor or echo spacing) might need to be updated in the  `fastmri/models/qalas_map.py` (L287-L288) based on your sequence.

 ## Training and Validation Logs
 To track the training and validation logs, run the tensorboard as below: